Nicole's Tips for a Smooth Landing in China

 by Nicole Cory - HCE Mentor

-When I say “embrace,” mean embrace everything: the language barriers, cultural differences, dramatic weather, new foods, awkward situations, challenges, adventures, and especially your new family.
-In the initial stages of deciding to live abroad, the actual trip seems very far away.
-You might feel excited and ready to just get going already, but not everything will be completely positive.
-When you arrive in China, you will encounter situations where you are unable to successfully communicate with or understand people.
-You might end up getting lost somewhere.
-You might notice many people staring at you.
-You might be surprised or disoriented by many differences between how things are done where you’re from and how they’re done in China.
-With every obstacle that arises, try your best to embrace it.
-These obstacles are a part of the process of living in a new country.
-If you seek to understand challenges instead of rejecting them, you will become a more tolerant and understanding person, and you will be able to deal with a greater variety of the problems life can throw at you, both in China and everywhere else.
+When I say “embrace,” mean embrace everything: language barriers, cultural differences, dramatic weather, new foods, awkward situations, challenges, adventures, and especially your new family.
+When you arrive in China, you will encounter situations where just can’t communicate with or understand people.
+You will get lost.
+You will notice people staring at you.
+You will be surprised by the many differences between how things are done back home and how they’re done in China.
+Try your best to embrace every obstacle that arises.
+Overcoming obstacles is how you learn to live in a new country.
+If you seek to understand challenges instead of rejecting them, you will become a more resilient and understanding person, and you will be able to deal with a greater variety of the problems life throws at you, no matter where you are.
 And remember…most of these obstacles make for the best stories later!

-Even extroverted individuals struggle with this aspect of traveling abroad.
-When you arrive in China (or any foreign country for that matter) with limited knowledge of the culture, language, or city life, it can be intimidating to step out alone in your new environment.
+Everyone struggles with this aspect of traveling abroad, even extroverts.
+When you arrive in any foreign country with limited knowledge of the culture, language, or city life, it’s intimidating to step out alone in your new environment.
 Despite your fears, I encourage you go explore!
-I know it’s tempting to spend your free time sleeping in and binge watching Game of Thrones for the third time, but that’s not why you came to this new country.
-It’s only by leaving your comfort zone that you experience new things, meet new people, and build the confidence to push further and overcome even greater challenges.
+I know it’s tempting to spend your free hours sleeping in and binge watching Game of Thrones for the third time, but that’s not why you came to this new country.
+Leave your comfort zone, experience new things, meet new people, and build the confidence to push further and overcome even greater challenges.
 We fear the unknown…so go out make the unknown, known!
-As you successfully push yourself past the awkwardness of dealing with an unfamiliar subway system or taking risks with confusing restaurant menus, you gain experience, confidence, and most importantly, a ton of great memories.
-Your most exciting times abroad won’t come from your phone or computer, so get out there!
+As you push past the awkwardness of unfamiliar subway systems and confusing restaurant menus, you gain experience, confidence, and a ton of great memories.
+Your most exciting times abroad won’t come from your phone or computer, so get out there.
 Trust me, you don’t want to regret all of the cool adventures you were too scared to have.

-There you have it: my top three tips to help reduce the stress and bumps in the road that come along with moving to China.
-I hope this article can help anyone who’s nervous or unsure about taking the leap and coming to China.
-Just don’t make my mistakes…make your own!Back to all stories
+There you have it: my top three tips to help reduce stress and start enjoying your trip to China.
+I hope this article can help anyone who’s nervous or unsure about taking the leap.
+Just don’t make my mistakes—make your own!Back to all stories